-Which Bose noise-canceling headphones should you buy?
+Bose QC 35 II vs. QC 25: What's the difference (and which should you buy)?

 Bose's QuietComfort line has long been able to trigger your device's built-in assistant using Apple's MFi (Made For iPhone) controls: Holding down the play/pause button will bring Siri (or Google, or Alexa) up to the forefront and let you chat with little delay.

 But the QC35 II's Google Assistant support is a little more thorough than that: It not only supports chatting with Google, but you can also use the headset's new Action button to get notifications and reply to messages.
-It's not a dramatic increase in functionality, but if you're someone who regularly likes using Google Assistant, you may appreciate the extra care Bose and Google have put into this integration.
+It's not a dramatic increase in functionality.
+Still, if you're someone who regularly likes using Google Assistant, you may appreciate the extra care Bose and Google have put into this integration.

-It's important to note that the QC35 II doesn't have any sort of Wi-Fi or cellular network built into its headphones to let you access Assistant at all times: It simply relays your iPhone or Android phone's connection.
+It's important to note that the QC35 II doesn't have any Wi-Fi or cellular network built into its headphones to let you access Assistant at all times: It simply relays your iPhone or Android phone's connection.

-Only the QC35 Series II is still officially offered by Bose with the QC25 technically discontinued.
-Nonetheless, you can still find the older model on Amazon and in Bose's Special Offers section.
+Only the QC35 Series II is still officially offered by Bose, with the QC25 discontinued.
+Nonetheless, you can still find the older model in used or refurbished condition.
+As a result, the pricing for these headphones varies considerably.

-As a result, the pricing for these headphones varies considerably; you can find refurbished QC25 models on Bose's site for as little as $160, while the average price for factory-sealed QC25s hovers around $200 at Amazon and elsewhere.

 If pricing is a factor, the QC25 delivers the same core experience as Bose's wireless headphones, just with a cord.
 Those on a budget who still want Bose's noise-canceling technology should consider them.

 For most folks, we recommend the Bose QC 35 II.
 If you can afford the premium cost of Bose's latest and greatest, the QC35 Series II offers plenty of nice perks.
-You'll get multiple levels of noise cancellation and deep integration with Google Assistant — most helpful for Android users, though iPhone owners can also take advantage of the feature using the Google app.
+You'll get multiple levels of noise cancellation and deep integration with Google Assistant — most helpful for Android users.
+However, iPhone owners can also take advantage of the feature using the Google app.

 Current flagship

-Still the best Bose has to offer
+Still, the best Bose has to offer

-Noise cancelling belongs to Bose and the company's current flagship device is one of the best.
+Noise-canceling belongs to Bose, and the company's current flagship device is one of the best.

 Still powerful